Mhdali19/Mhdali19/README.md

 -- Ohh you stalk my gitub
 -- no no just kidding bro

--- So, I'm Mhd Ali 19 and me hope me will be a Front End Web Developer.
+-- So, I'm Mhd Ali 19 and me hope me will become a Front End Web Developer.
 -- You can look my repository and give critic because me so like critic -- Ha?, My Engglish so bad? yeah i know that